LDassen/ArtemisTests/ArtemisTests/Ginkgo/AutoDeletionQueue/Testcases.md

 - That port 61619 is opened without SSL.

 # Happy cases
-- Queues are removed in max 30 seconds when they have no messages or consumers connected.
-[1]
+- Queues are removed in max 30 seconds when they have no messages or consumers connected. [case 1]

 # Fault cases
-- Queue deletion does not happen when there are no messages or consumers connected.
-[1] (Autodeletion for queues must be false.)
+- Queue deletion does not happen when there are no messages or consumers connected. [case 1] (Autodeletion for queues must be false.)
 - Queue deletion occurs when messages and or consumers are connected. []
 - Queue deletion occurs when messages are still present but no producer or consumer are connected. []